moff4/schema_schecker/README.md

                    - list - is schema for all elements in list
                    - dict - dict[key -> schema]
+                   - const - list or set (or iterable) of allowed values
+                   - enum - list/set/dict/tuple to check if obj __contains__ in "value"
-                   - const - list or set (or iterable) of allowed values "any_key"     : need for obj type of dict - schema for all keys (ignores if value is set) "default"    : default value if this object does not exists (if callable will be called) "filter"     : function value -> bool - if false then raise error
+  "any_key"     : need for obj type of dict - schema for all keys (ignores if value is set) "default"    : default value if this object does not exists (if callable will be called) "filter"     : function value -> bool - if false then raise error